metalheim/jura-coffee-machine/README.md

 8. Connect ESP8266 Board to your Jura coffee makers "Service Port".

-If you are using a [Wemos D1 mini](https://www.wemos.cc/product/d1-mini.html) (or clone) board, connect it up like this:
+If you are using a [Wemos D1 mini](https://www.wemos.cc/product/d1-mini.html) (or similar) board, connect it up like this:

 ![ESP8266](https://github.com/metalheim/jura-coffee-machine/blob/master/images/jura-esp8266-interface.jpg "Adafruit HUZZAH")